Chart Color Schemes

 Kings Meadows - Punchbowl has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified 13 projects potentially impacting the area.
-Notable projects include Kings Meadows Land Release, Kings Meadows Community Health Centre Redevelopment, Baxter's IGA Kings Meadows, and Kings Meadows Heavy Vehicle Driver Rest Area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects likely to impact the area.
+Key projects include Kings Meadows Land Release, Kings Meadows Community Health Centre Redevelopment, Baxter's IGA Kings Meadows, and Kings Meadows Heavy Vehicle Driver Rest Area.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.